Savannah Chemical Exposure Injury Lawyer

 Roundup, The Herbicide

-The World Health Organization has confirmed that the active ingredient in Roundup, glyphosate, is carcinogenic.
-WHO has relied on findings of the International Agency [IARC]for Research on Cancer.
-IARC is the gold standard in cancer research.
-Glyphosate is now a recognized likely cause of Non-Hodgkins Lymphoma [NHL], NHL is an environmental cancer.
-See the monograph at http://www.iarc.fr/en/media-centre/iarcnews/pdf/MonographVolume112.pdf.
-The risk of NHL is not inherited but can be caused by a variety of environmental exposures.
-Roundup is one of those exposures.
+The World Health Organization (WHO) has confirmed that the active ingredient in Roundup, glyphosate, is carcinogenic.
+WHO has relied on findings of the International Agency for Research on Cancer or IARC.
+The IARC is the gold standard in cancer research.
+Glyphosate is now a recognized likely cause of Non-Hodgkins Lymphoma (NHL), which is an environmental cancer.
+See the monograph by clicking here.
+The risk of NHL is not inherited but can be caused by a variety of environmental exposures, one of which is Roundup.
 Cases of alleged Roundup-caused NHL are now pending around the country.

 Roundup is a well-known weed killer that was patented, made and sold by Monsanto Chemical Company.
 The patent has now expired and other agrichemical companies now sell generic glyphosate.
 Persons with likely injurious exposure include farmers, farm worker, landscapers, nursery workers and home users.